Programme at a glance

-This three-week interdisciplinary course unravels the practice, theory, policies and politics of placemaking, taking Amsterdam as a site for analysis and action.
-Placemaking is more than a method; it is a philosophy for the development and experience of cities, combining disciplines such as sociology, environmental psychology, (micro)political science, architecture and urban design.
+This three-week interdisciplinary course unravels the theory, policies, politics and practices of placemaking, taking Amsterdam as a site for analysis and action.
+Placemaking is more than a method; it is a philosophy for the development and experience of cities.
 Situating placemaking in a mixed academic context, this course focuses on topics such as public space, community, diversity and 'the right to the city'.
 Interdisciplinary theoretical insights will directly inspire the hands-on part of the programme in which students will apply the Placemaking methodology and put forward proposals for interventions.

 Want to get to know more about studying in Amsterdam, and what the urban fabric of sensescapes is like?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.